 Lexis is big.
 Overwhelmingly big.
 Breathe deeply.
 Take your time.

 As a general proposition you can browse collections and open folders until you get to the database you want.
-At any stage, you can use the big red box to do a search, or use the Advanced search template.
+At any stage, you can use the red search box, or use the Advanced search template.